 As one of today’s most important digital marketing strategies, SEO (Search Engine Optimization) aids in increasing organic traffic to your site through a wide variety of tactics that improve your Google ranking.
 An improved Google ranking inherently results in your brand appearing more frequently in search results related to your business and therefore, more leads for your sales team.
 It’s also an important factor to consider when your website designer builds and maintains, and optimizes your website.

-How to Use Create Descriptive Title Pages and Title Tags to Improve SEO
+How to Use Create Descriptive Title Tags and Meta Tags to Improve SEO

-Even though only 70 characters of your title page will be displayed in search results, keywords on the title page after the 70th character are still recognized and counted in the SEO algorithms of major search engines, increasing SEO.
+Even though only 70 characters of your title tag will be displayed in search results, keywords in the title after the 70th character are still recognized and counted in the SEO algorithms of major search engines, increasing SEO value.

 To prevent Google from replacing your title tag with a less preferable one, make sure the tag is page related, content descriptive, concise (70 characters including spaces), and not keyword stuffed.

 Use pipes to separate keywords, and insert keywords in order of importance.

 If your company name isn’t part of the keywords used in the tag, use it at the end.
 Make sure you have a different tag for each page.